Learn more about the pros and cons of investing in EOS that will push you to become knowledgeable as to whether it is a good idea to invest in EOS.

 ❌ EOS Is Losing its High Staking Fans

-In 2021, lovers of crypto have gotten to know the importance of fans in driving the prices of digital assets.
+In 2021, lovers of crypto got to know the importance of fans in driving the prices of digital assets.
 Elon Musk has been a major driver of Bitcoin and the same man who started its sharp recession in the 3rd week of May.

 Musk has also been involved in pumping Dogecoin to new all-time highs.
 Other fans such as Snoop Dogg and Mark Cuban have done their part in terms of promotion and adopting cryptocurrency as an option of payment.